Saint Mary’s slips past No. 14 BYU 51-50 in WCC semifinals

 Saint Mary’s will face No. 2 Gonzaga for the championship on Tuesday.
 The Gaels upset Gonzaga in last year's title game to earn the league's automatic bid to the NCAA Tournament.

-Ford scored 12 of his 18 points in the second half for the third-seeded Gaels (25-7), looking to win their fifth WCC title.
+The conference’s leading scorer, Ford had 12 of his 18 points in the second half for third-seeded Saint Mary’s (25-7), which is looking to win its fifth WCC title and fourth under coach Randy Bennett.

+On the decisive play, Ford had BYU guard Alex Barcello defending him at the top of the key.
+Ford dribbled to his right and pulled up on the wing from 17 feet.
+The senior guard shot 5 of 9 in the second half after a 2-for-6 start.

+“I liked the matchup,” Ford said.
+“He was a little bit of a smaller defender, so I was able to get the shot up and get a clean look.”

 Saint Mary’s clamped down on defense in the second half.
 BYU went 9:13 without a basket and missed seven shots in a row during one stretch.
 The Gaels went on a 12-1 run and led 46-45 with 5:38 remaining.